jeffgsherwood/WarehouseManager/README.md

 - ✅ Tables for `warehouses` and `products`, with foreign key relationships
 - ✅ `schema.sql` for table creation
 - ✅ `data.sql` for reproducible test data (2 warehouses, 20 products)
-- ✅ REST API with working `GET /warehouses` and `GET /products` endpoints
+- ✅ Full CRUD support for `/products` endpoints
-- ✅ Full CRUD support for `/products`
+- ✅ Full CRUD support for `/warehouses` endpoints
 - ✅ Capacity constraints checked before product insertion and updates
 - ✅ Custom exception handling for warehouse capacity exceeded
-- ✅ Endpoints for product summaries (name and quantity)
+- ✅ Endpoints for product summaries (name and quantity) for all products or by warehouse
-- ✅ Endpoint for searching products by name or partial name
+- ✅ Endpoint for searching products by name or partial name (case-insensitive)
+- ✅ Basic endpoints for retrieving warehouse data and filtering products by warehouse
+- ✅ Endpoints for creating and deleting warehouses

 ## How to Use